Rust with axum

 .query(

-"SELECT username, message, id, time FROM chatts",
+"SELECT name, message, id, time FROM chatts ORDER BY time ASC",

 &[],